junghan0611/spacemacs/layers/+lang/haskell/README.md

 Flycheck
 --------

-This is the standard Spacemacs way of syntax checking, and it\'s also the most elaborate.
+This is the standard Spacemacs way of syntax checking, and it's also the most elaborate.
 You need to install the syntax-checking layer first, which will bring flycheck.
-Please read the layer\'s [documentation](https://github.com/syl20bnr/spacemacs/tree/develop/layers/+checkers/syntax-checking) on how to interact with flycheck.
+Please read the layer's [documentation](https://github.com/syl20bnr/spacemacs/tree/develop/layers/+checkers/syntax-checking) on how to interact with flycheck.

 Flycheck has different Haskell checkers: `haskell-dante`, `haskell-ghc`, `haskell-stack-ghc` and `haskell-hlint`.
-Normally it can detect the best one to use automatically, but if it doesn\'t work, then you can change it with `SPC e s`.
+Normally it can detect the best one to use automatically, but if it doesn't work, then you can change it with `SPC e s`.

 HLint
 -----

 [HLint](https://github.com/ndmitchell/hlint) is a linter for Haskell.
-It doesn\'t detect errors (as long as it can parse the file) but bad coding style and code smell.
+It doesn't detect errors (as long as it can parse the file) but bad coding style and code smell.
 The HLint checker is called **after** the flycheck GHC checker.